peternewman/lilliput-monitor/README.md

 `power off` - power off the display
 `input HDMI1` - set active input to HDMI1
 `sernum?` - get display serial number.
-`wallDef 3x3,1` - set matrix/wall mode (using internal signal scaller).
+`wallDef 3x3,1` - set matrix/wall mode (using internal signal scaler).
 This sets the display as upper left in 3x3 wall.
 Not all MDC commands are supported.
 All supported commands with their usage are listed in `samsungd.xml` file.
 NOTE: You can also use MDC commands which are not listed in XML file.
 In this case use command number, not a name.
 Parameters (if any) must also be numbers.
 For hex numbers use `0x` prefix.
 Example: `0x85 80`.
 This sets display max working temperature to 80<sup>o</sup>C